linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/23 Monte Carlo Valuation.md

 \overline {{C}} = e ^ {- r T} \frac {1}{N} \sum_ {i = 1} ^ {N} \max (0, S _ {T} ^ {i} - K)
 $$

 Example 1.
-Suppose we wish to value a 3-month European call option where the stock price is  $40, the strike price is$ 40, the risk-free rate is 8\%, the dividend yield is zero, and the volatility is 30\%.
+Suppose we wish to value a 3-month European call option where the stock price is  \$40, the strike price is\$ 40, the risk-free rate is 8\%, the dividend yield is zero, and the volatility is 30\%.
 We draw random 3-month stock prices by using the expression

 $$
 S _ {3 \mathrm {m o n t h s}} = S _ {0} e ^ {(0.
 0 8 - 0.
 3 ^ {2} / 2) \times 0.
 2 5 + 0.
 3 \sqrt {0 .
 2 5} Z}